-- (2) Notes - 1 One block can not contain plural NC codes in the same group except for M codes in Group D. Refer to Table 6.2 NC Code List for NC code groups. - 2 When executing M codes in the group D (M20 to M27), CN 3 outputs M code output signals in the bit corresponding to the number in the first digit (0 to 7).
-Simultaneously, M code strobe signal is output.
+- (2) Notes - One block can contain plural G codes or M codes in the different group.
+However, one block can not contain plural NC codes in the same group.
+Refer to Table 6.3 "G Code List" and Table 6.4 "M Code List" for NC code groups. - 2 When executing M codes in the group D (M20 to M27), CN 3 outputs M code output signals and M code strobe signals in the bit corresponding to the number in the first digit (0 to 7).
 When plural M codes (maximum 3) are specified in the same block, M code output signals are output simultaneously.

-The M code in Group D cannot be used together with that of other group in the same block. - Sequence number N□□ is not necessarily required.
-Programs can be executed from the head without relating to the sequence number.
-However, the sequence number is required, when specifying the place to jump to with J code.
+The M code in Group D cannot be used together with that of other group in the same block.